Top 10 Best Sites

-“I never expected to meet him, but after hours of silly conversations, late night phone calls, and time spent with someone I think is really amazing,” said a transgender man who lives in a conservative area.
+“I never expected to meet him, but after hours of silly conversations, late night phone calls, and time spent with someone I think is really amazing,” said a transgender man who lives in a conservative area and used Taimi to branch out.
 “I’ve got my first serious boyfriend in a healthy and non-toxic relationship.
 I’m so much happier and can’t stop smiling.”

 Taimi can offer a beacon of hope for singles who feel alone, judged, or marginalized in the mainstream dating scene.
 The team’s mission is to bring more love into the world and fight against homophobia, transphobia, and biphobia in society, and every new LGBTQ+ relationship is an important part of that journey.

 “We want to make sure that people are treated fairly and equally.
 We want our users to have a safe place to connect,” Jake told us.
 “And we want to see a better world.”

 Taimi made a big splash in the dating industry because of its sleek features and high-brow ideals, and its membership base has grown rapidly over the last few years.
 The online dating app offers something different from its more established swiping competitors.
 Taimi has gone outside the dating box and encouraged all types of relationships to flourish on its open-ended platform.

 Millions of LGBTQ+ singles have joined Taimi to chat, date, and socialize with like-minded people — without feeling pressured to meet or hook up in real life.
 Taimi helps singles to stay in their comfort zone and stay true to themselves as they seek new connections.